Rank-one Boolean tensor factorization and the multilinear polytope: Introduction

+In this paper, we introduce novel LP relaxations for rank-one BTF.
+We investigate the recovery properties of the proposed LPs under the semi-random corruption model.
 Clearly, any convex relaxation can recover the ground truth only if the original NP-hard problem succeeds in doing so.
 We start by establishing the recovery threshold for rank-one BTF under our two corruption models.
 Namely, we obtain necessary and sufficient conditions under which Problem~\eqref{pr comb} recovers the ground truth with high probability.
 In particular, our results imply that, under mild assumptions on the growth rate of $n,m,l$, Problem~\eqref{pr comb} recovers the ground truth with high probability if and only if $\pr < 1/2$ (see Theorems~\ref{th it lb} and~\ref{th it ub}).